aljoshakoecher/PackML-StateMachine/README.md

 `mvn clean install` from the project root.

 ## Disclaimer
-Please note that the figure above and all definitions of states and transitions have been taken from the [OMAC PackML Implementation Guide](http://omac.org/wp-content/uploads/2016/11/PackML_Unit_Machine_Implementation_Guide-V1-00.pdf) for ISA 88.
+Please note that the figure above and all definitions of states and transitions have been taken from the [OMAC PackML Implementation Guide](http://omac.org/wp-content/uploads/2016/11/PackML_Unit_Machine_Implementation_Guide-V1-00.pdf) for PackML.